PedestrianDynamics/jupedsim/docs/pages/jpscore/jpscore_schedule.md

 ## Definition

-In general a definition of a valide schedule is composed of two parts:
+In general a definition of a valid schedule is composed of two parts:

 - **groups**: collection of doors
 - and **times** of events that apply to the different groups.